kuzzleio/documentation-old/src/sdk-reference/document/index.md

 $document = new Document($dataCollection, $documentId, $documentContent);
 ```

-Kuzzle handles documents, either as realtime messages or as stored documents.
-Document is the object representation of one of these documents.
+Kuzzle Backend handles two types of documents: realtime messages and stored documents.
+Document is the object representation of one of these document types.

 ---